ShunSakurai/check_forbidden/README.md

 This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/).

 ## Installation
-It is currently only available for Windows.
+It is currently only available for Windows at [Releases](https://github.com/ShunSakurai/check_forbidden/releases).
 Installer is now being developed.
 For the moment, please do the following:

-- Download the whole "dist" folder (Download the whole thing in zip and choose that folder)
+- Download dist.zip and decompress it
 - Rename the folder to "check_forbidden" or any name you like
 - Move it to C:\Program Files
 - Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs